Veliko Tarnovo

 Photo Source : Tourist information center of Veliko Tarnovo

 In the fortified area was found during archeological research, as military complex, 18 churches, and parts if the defense system.
 The churches of Trapezitsa can be visited as you can see beautiful frescos and mosaics.
-You can also admire some amazing artifacts at the Trapezitsa Architectural Heritage Centre and Museum.
+You can also admire some amazing artefacts at the Trapezitsa Architectural Heritage Centre and Museum.

 Museums

-Archaeological museum
+Archaeological Museum

 You can find the museum on Ivanka Boteva Str., at the west of Saedinenie Square.
 The museum features the traces of history and culture of the Tarnovo area, with an accent on the Second Bulgarian Empire.